How to Make Grass For a Diorama?

 How do you make tall model grass?

-There is no unique trick involved when trying to make tall grass for dioramas, just cut the blades of your material with scissors and glue them down one by one in a line.
-Alternatively, you can also use ‘flock’ type materials which are more suitable if creating shrubbery/bushes, etc. However, I personally find it takes too long to apply individual length grass to models!
+Based on my experience, there is no unique trick involved when trying to make tall grass for dioramas.
+You can simply cut the blades of your chosen material with scissors and glue them down one by one in a line.
+Alternatively, you can also use ‘flock’ type materials, which are more suitable for creating shrubbery or bushes.
+However, through trial and error, I found that it takes too long to apply individual length grass to models!

 How do you paint fake grass?

-You can color or prime plastic/cardboard before applying adhesive over it (although this isn’t always necessary).
+According to my experience, you can color or prime plastic or cardboard before applying adhesive over it (although this isn’t always necessary).
 If using natural plants, remember that they might get ruined from any chemicals used, so try testing out some paints first on samples made from other types of material!
 I recommend using a light brown color for the soil and glue before adding paint over it with artificial growing lawns.
 Just mix in some white or other colors into your paints to add more variation if needed!

 How do you make model train grass?

-You can use the same method as making model grass, except you will need a mold or a template to put over your material, so it’s all even.
-You should also try adding some pigment into the glue before using it on cardboard/plastic, just like regular plant growing materials!
+As my tests have shown, you can use the same method as making model grass, except you will need a mold or a template to put over your material, so it’s all even.
+You should also try adding some pigment into the glue before using it on cardboard or plastic, just like regular plant growing materials!

 How do you glue down model grass?

-TIP: Try not to overdo it with the adhesive as there might be some chemical reaction between materials that could ruin everything!
-Also, make sure you do any tests first before actually putting your project together just in case something goes wrong along the way!
+TIP: Based on my own experience, try not to overdo it with the adhesive, as there might be some chemical reaction between materials that could ruin everything!
+Also, make sure you do any tests first before actually putting your project together, just in case something goes wrong along the way!

 Hey there!
 I'm Richard Baker, a miniature painter who's been in the game for a solid decade now.
 I've been painting miniatures for ten years and I've got a ton of tips and tricks to share with you all.
 My website is a treasure trove of knowledge that I've gathered from both my own personal experiences and from reading all sorts of books.